verbling/kickq/test/README.md

   success: false, // {boolean} turns true when complete and executed with success
   createTime: 1364226587925, // {number} JS timestamp
   finishTime: null, // {?number} JS timestamp or null
+  totalProcessTime: null, // {?number} total process time in ms or null

   // the state can be one of:
   //   - new